opis/docs/json-schema/2.x/pointers.md

 ## Relative pointers

-Relative json pointers are used to search for values starting at the _current_ location.
+Relative JSON pointers are used to search for values starting at the _current_ location.
 We can go upwards by specifying the numbers of levels to ascend, we can optionally change index position, and then we can go downwards by using a pointer composed by multiple property names (keys) separated